COVESA/ccs-components/statestorage/redisImpl/README.md

 The Go files
 - redisInit.go
+- redisFlush.go
 - serverclient.go
 - feederclient.go

 are included to allow some initial testing before implementing Redis as state storage in a "technology stack" project.
 After installing and configuring Redis as described above, building and running the redisInit.go will start the Redis daemon.
+The redisFlush functionality is mainly for an experimentation phase where any type of data might be stored.
-The three Go files need to be stored in separate directories before the<br>
+The Go files need to be stored in separate directories before the<br>
 $ go build<br>
 command is applied, or else the Go compiler will complain.<br>
 Then the serverclient and feederclient can be built, and when running them they will read and write datapoints in Redis, transferring the datapoints from one to the other.